syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 Dim textBody As WTextBody = document.Sections(0).Body
 'Gets the paragraph at index 1
 Dim paragraph As WParagraph = textBody.Paragraphs(1)
-'Gets or sets a value indicating whether the paragraph is right-to-left.
-True indicates the paragraph direction is RTL Dim isRTL As Boolean = document.Sections(0).Paragraphs(0).ParagraphFormat.Bidi If Not isRTL Then
+'Gets a value indicating whether the paragraph is right-to-left.
+True indicates the paragraph direction is RTL Dim isRTL As Boolean = paragraph.ParagraphFormat.Bidi If Not isRTL Then
-    document.Sections(0).Paragraphs(0).ParagraphFormat.Bidi = True
+    paragraph.ParagraphFormat.Bidi = True
 End If
 'Saves the Word document
 document.Save("Sample.docx", FormatType.Docx)